 Residents of all years are encouraged to attend additional courses.
 Residents receive funding from both Graduate Medical Education at Rush University Medical Center as well as from the Department of Orthopaedic Surgery to attend.
 One of the benefits of being located in Chicago is the proximity of Rush to the AAOS headquarters in Rosemont, IL.
 Orthopaedic residents at Rush have attended dozens of different courses at the AAOS headquarters and at other locations nationally to enhance their orthopaedic education.

 Research opportunities are one of the strengths of the orthopaedic surgery program at Rush.
-Residents have ample opportunities to get involved in research in all subspecialties.
-Residents that have their research accepted as oral presentations at one of the major orthopaedic surgery society meetings (e.g. AAOS, AOSSM, AAHKS, AOFAS, POSNA) are funded to attend and present their work by the Department of Orthopaedic Surgery.
+Most attendings at Rush have dedicated Research Fellows to assist with all aspects of research from data collection to statistics and submission.
+Residents have a dedicated 10-week block during their 3rd year to work specifically on research endeavors.
+There is a significant amount of research projects being conducted at Rush with ample opportunities for residents to get involved in research in all subspecialty fields.
+Residents that have their research accepted as oral presentations at one of the major orthopaedic surgery society meetings (e.g. AAOS, AOSSM, AAHKS, AOFAS, ASSH, POSNA) are funded to attend and present their work by the Department of Orthopaedic Surgery.

 Dr. Gunnar Andersson Distinguished Lecture Series

 Each year in honor of Chair Emeritus, Dr. Gunnar Andersson, the residents select and invite a distinguished expert in the field of orthopaedic surgery to share their expertise with our residents, faculty, and fellows for an interactive educational day of lectures and case discussions.
 For more information about the history of the lectureship please see the 9th Annual Dr. Gunnar Andersson Guest Lecture program from 2019.
 Previous honored guests include: